Skip to content

 I hope you enjoyed these facts about Burj Khalifa, please share this post with your friends on Social Media if you are planning your next trip to Dubai.

-Burj Khalifa has a built-up area of 5.67 million square feet and has 1.85 million square feet of residential space (Burj Khalifa is home 35,000 people) and over 300,000 of prime office space.
+Burj Khalifa has a built-up area of 5.67 million square feet and has 1.85 million square feet of residential space (Burj Khalifa is home to 35,000 people) and over 300,000 prime office spaces.

-The Council on Tall Buildings and Urban Habitat recognize Burj Khalifa as the tallest freestanding structure in the world.
+The Council on Tall Buildings and Urban Habitat recognizes Burj Khalifa as the tallest freestanding structure in the world.

 Soon a tower named Jeddah Tower or Kingdom Tower, which is located in Saudi Arabia will surpass Burj Khalifa for the title.